 - 1. This Ordinance is made in pursuance of clause 4.2.5 of Article 4 of the Charter and clause (iv) of paragraph 2 of Statute 5.

-- 2. The Senate Committee for Interim Business and Effectiveness (SCIBE), with the delegated authority of the Court, shall confer the following honorary titles:
+- 2. The Senate Committee for Interim Business and Effectiveness (SCIBE), with the delegated authority of the Senate, shall confer the following honorary titles:

 - 2.1 Honorary Professor;

+- 2.2 Honorary Professorial Fellow;

-- 2.2 Honorary Associate Professor;
+- 2.3 Honorary Associate Professor;

-- 2.3 Honorary Assistant Professor;
+- 2.4 Honorary Assistant Professor;

-- 2.4 Honorary Research Fellow; and
+- 2.5 Honorary Research Fellow; and

-- 2.5 Honorary Fellow.
+- 2.6 Honorary Fellow.

 - 3. Honorary titles should recognise a contribution to teaching and/or research of the University, or input through professional standing, in the interests of the University.

-- 4. The titles referred to in paragraph 2 may be conferred on any person who is not a member of Staff, who has a close association with a School, and who meets the criteria for the title set out below.
-The title to be conferred will depend on the level of distinction and qualification of the candidate.
+- 4. The titles referred to in paragraph 2 may be conferred on any person who is not a member of Staff, who has a close association with a Primary Academic Unit, and who meets the criteria for the title set out below and in a policy approved by the Senate in support of this Ordinance F6 The title to be conferred will depend on the level of distinction and qualification of the candidate.